Video published on April 26, 2019

 Positive social change is Walden’s mission—and perhaps it is your mission too.
 But are you actively pursuing your social change interests through writing?
-The Center for Academic Excellence’s Social Change courses help boost your skills in critical thinking, creative writing, and strategic writing in order to better connect with an audience and advocate for change.
+The Office of Academic Support’s Social Change courses help boost your skills in critical thinking, creative writing, and strategic writing in order to better connect with an audience and advocate for change.

 If you are a master’s or doctoral student, you can register for any of the following courses in the series:

 Visual: CAEX Course 6100/6101 Critical Thinking for Social Change

 Students interested in this course might think: “I am so passionate about a social issue that I have difficulty seeing it from a research-based perspective instead of an emotional or experience-based one.
 I am approaching my capstone.”